DougBeney/dougie.io/_notes/2018-01-01-power-of-habit.md

 Paul never promised that increasing safety would increase profits, but it did.
 Costs came down, profits went up, and productivity skyrocketed.

 **Keystone habit**:
-Excersize is a keystone habit that helps you in other areas of life.
+Exercise is a keystone habit that helps you in other areas of life.

 If you focus on cultivating or changing keystone habits, you can make major shifts in all areas of your life.